mpv-player/mpv/DOCS/man/options.rst

                 switches mid-stream, switch to preferring the bitstream aspect.
                 This was the default in older mpv and mplayer2.
 Deprecated.
     :container: Strictly prefer the container aspect ratio.
 This is apparently the default behavior with VLC, at least with Matroska.
+Note that if the container has no aspect ratio set, the behavior is the same as with bitstream.
     :bitstream: Strictly prefer the bitstream aspect ratio, unless the bitstream aspect ratio is not set.
-This is apparently the default behavior with XBMC/kodi, at least with Matroska, and the current default for mpv.
+This is apparently the default behavior with XBMC/kodi, at least with Matroska.

+    The current default for mpv is ``container``.

     Normally you should not set this.
-Try the ``container`` and ``bitstream`` choices if you encounter video that has the wrong aspect ratio in mpv, but seems to be correct in other players.
+Try the various choices if you encounter video that has the wrong aspect ratio in mpv, but seems to be correct in other players.

 ``--video-unscaled=<no|yes|downscale-big>``
     Disable scaling of the video.
 If the window is larger than the video,